Bone Glue Pearls

 Animal glues have been in use since ancient times.
-Paintings and murals from the period between 1500–1000 BCE show details of wood gluing operations.
+Paintings and murals between 1500–1000 BCE show details of wood gluing operations.
 A casket removed from the tomb of King Tut shows the use of glue in its construction.
-Many art objects and furnishings from the tombs of Egyptian pharaohs are bonded or laminated with some type of animal glue.
-The first references in literature concerning glue providing simple procedures for making and using animal glue were written about the year 200 BCE.
+Many art objects and furnishings from the tombs of Egyptian pharaohs are bonded or laminated with some animal glue.
+The first references in the literature concerning glue providing simple procedures for making and using animal glue were written about 200 BCE.

-Animal glues are adhesives that are high molecular weight polymers in organic colloid form from hydrolyzed collagen found in animal hides, connective tissues and bones.
-Glue contains two groups of proteins: chondrin, which accounts for its adhesive strength, and gluten, which contributes jelling strength.
-Animal glue is derived from the simple hydrolysis of collagen, which is the principle protein constituent of animal hide, connective tissue and bones.
+Animal glues are adhesives that are high molecular weight polymers in organic colloid form from hydrolyzed collagen found in animal hides, connective tissues, and bones.
+Glue contains two groups of proteins: chondrin, which accounts for its adhesive strength, and gluten, which contributes to jelling strength.
+Animal glue is derived from the simple hydrolysis of collagen, the principal protein constituent of animal hide, connective tissue, and bones.

-Hide and bone glues make up the two major types of animal glue.
-Bone glue yields a fairly neutral pH in solution, usually in the range of 6.5 to 7.4, although wider variations are possible.
+Hide, and bone glues comprise the two major animal glue types.
+Bone glue yields a reasonably neutral pH in a solution, usually 6.5 to 7.4, although wider variations are possible.
 Bone glue is generally acidic, having pH values of 5.8 to 6.3.
-A glue having a high acidity absorbs less water and tends to set more slowly than a glue having low acidity.
+Glue with high acidity absorbs less water and tends to set more slowly than glue with low acidity.

-Always make the minimum concentration required; as a guide, a set jelly should be somewhere between firm gel and jelly.
-For a canvas or panel size, try 50 grams of rabbit skin glue for every liter of water.
+Always make the minimum concentration required; as a guide, a set jelly should be somewhere between a firm gel and jelly.
+Try 50 grams of rabbit skin glue for every liter of water for a canvas or panel size.
 For distemper paints, 100 grams for every liter.
 As an adhesive, check the consistency by dipping a piece of wood into the glue pot.
 If the glue runs off smoothly, you've got it right.
 If it is too thick, add a little water.
 Use the glue hot.

-Animal glue is soluble only in water and insoluble in oils, greases, alcohols and other organic solvents.
+Animal glue is soluble only in water and insoluble in oils, greases, alcohols, and other organic solvents.
 When placed in cold water, the glue absorbs water and swells to form a gel.
-When heated the glue dissolves to form a solution.
-When the solution is cooled the glue once again forms an elastic gel.
-This property is thermally reversible and upon application of heat the gel liquefies.
-The gelling or melting point of an animal glue solution can vary from below room temperature to over 120 ºF, depending upon the grade, concentration and presence of modifiers in the glue.
+When heated, the glue dissolves to form a solution.
+When the solution is cooled, the glue forms an elastic gel once again.
+This property is thermally reversible, and upon application of heat, the gel liquefies.
+The gelling or melting point of an animal glue solution can vary from below room temperature to over 120 ºF, depending upon the grade, concentration, and presence of modifiers in the glue.

 Alteration of Animal Glue

 Collagen glue can be modified with a wide variety of additives.
-To make it more waterproof the addition of 1% by weight of alum (aluminum sulfate) or formaldehyde is effective.
+Adding 1% by weight of alum (aluminum sulfate) or formaldehyde effectively makes it more waterproof.
 Potassium chloride and potash prevent brittleness and crazing.
-An addition of 5% glycerin increase the flexibility of the glue.
-Adding 5-10% or more by weight of urea extends the gel time and also increases flexibility.
-Adding more than 15% of urea to the dry weight of the glue produces a liquid glue at room temperature.
+An addition of 5% glycerin increases the flexibility of the glue.
+Adding 5-10% or more by weight of urea extends the gel time and increases flexibility.
+Adding more than 15% of urea to the dry weight of the glue produces liquid glue at room temperature.

 Bloom: 200–220 grams